 Annual assessment and 5-year program review processes support this accreditation standard.
 More importantly, however, they provide an opportunity for departments to reflect on their practices and analyze their effectiveness, particularly with respect to professional standards and best practices.
-Done well, assessment processes should inform continuous improvement and evidence-based decisions regarding resource allocations.
+Further, they demonstrate the extent to which a department is meeting the mission and strategic planning goals of the institution.
+Done well, assessment processes inform continuous improvement and evidence-based decisions.

 Requirements and Expectations

 All non-academic administrative departments should have clearly articulated goals and clearly identified assessment methods.
 Where appropriate, targets or benchmarks should be informed by the respective standards of each unit’s professional association.
 Departmental goals should be assessed on an annual basis.
 This assessment should provide clear evidence of how effectively the department achieved its goals.

 Plans and results are due to the Office of Institutional Effectiveness by June 30 of each year.

 Non-academic departments are also required to complete a 5-year program review,

 Annual Assessment ReportThe annual assessment cycle includes an assessment of operational goals from the academic year that concludes on May 31 and an assessment plan for the academic year that begins on June 1.
 Assessment reports and plans should be submitted to the Office of Institutional Effectiveness by June 30 of each year.

 All members of a department are expected to participate fully in the annual assessment and planning processes.

 Department heads should meet with the respective vice presidents to review any significant assessment findings, discuss concerns related to assessment efforts, and communicate anticipated resource needs based on assessment evidence.